m3r3nix/odoo-v14-modules/mrx_vendor_discount/README.md

 # About this module

-This app provides possiblity to record information about supplier discount for a given product or product group.
+This app provides possiblity to record information about vendor discount for a given product or product group.
-Given Discounts are automaticaly filled on Purchase Orders if the selected vendor provide any discount for the given product.
+Given discounts are automaticaly filled on Purchase Orders if the selected vendor provide any discount for the given product.
 Discount is propagated to the vendor bill as well.

 Main features: